 Skip to content

-Cache Memory
+Memory

-The cache-memory feature enables agentic workflows to maintain persistent file storage across workflow runs using GitHub Actions cache infrastructure and simple file operations.
+The cache-memory feature enables agentic workflows to maintain persistent file storage across workflow runs using GitHub Actions cache infrastructure.
+AI agents can store and retrieve files using standard file system operations.

 Enable cache-memory with default settings: